MarcCoquand/Decoder/README.md

 ## Credit

-This library is essentially a rewrite of Nvie's (decoders.js)[https://github.com/nvie/decoders] with some small changes. decoders.js is also inspired by Elm's decoders.
+This library is essentially a rewrite of Nvie's (decoders.js)[https://github.com/nvie/decoders] with some small changes. decoders.js is inspired by Elm's decoders.

 ## Alternatives